-You have done all the hard work of making your videos, checking your audio, sitting with perfect lighting and singing your heart out to a camera that is landscape (not portrait) … don’t let yourself down with optimisation.
+You have done all the hard work of making your videos, checking your audio, sitting with perfect lighting and singing your heart out to a landscape camera (not portrait) … don’t let yourself down with optimisation.

 You need to optimise your video with killer Video Search Engine Optimisation to stand a chance of being found in the YouTube jungle.

 You need to make sure your YouTube title clearly explains what your video is about.
 It also needs to be searchable.
-There is not point in calling your video “Wow, I sung this song again” because no one will be searching for something so personal, or vague.
-Title the video what you would search for yourself when looking for that piece of content eg Adele – Someone Like You – Rock Cover.
+There is no point in calling your video “Wow, I sang this song again” because no one will be searching for something so personal, or vague.
+Title the video what you would search for when looking for that content – eg Adele – Someone Like You – Rock Cover.

 This is often overlooked and seen as a blank space to post all your social media links or spam with weird symbols or emojis.
 However, a good YouTube video description is very important.
 It’s a big part of how YouTube ranks your videos.
 In the first 5-10 lines you need to write a keyword-rich description that explains what the video is about.

 Try to tie in the title of the video so YouTube knows why that is important and then link it to phrases that people will be searching for to find your content.
 Think of it like a mini-blog or news article, you don’t read only the newspaper headline, the description is the main body of what you want to read.
 It’s also a great place to put links to your other social media and website so any visitors can see what you’re up to on a regular basis, listen to your music, find gigs and more.